Find your lost Android phone with google device manager

 Enabling Remote Deletion of Data

-By default the feature that could allow remote wiping of data on your Android phone is not enabled.
+By default the feature that allows you wipe the data on your Android phone remotely is not enabled.
 If you think you'd want to erase all the data on your phone if it falls into the hands of others, you should enable this feature by following the steps below.

 - 1Open the "Google Settings" app on your Android phone.

 - 3Tick the "Allow remote Factory Reset" check box.

 Wiping the Phone's Data Remotely

 If your phone carries very sensitive or private files that you can afford to wipe out, you can remotely do so through the Android Device Manager granting that you performed the steps on "Enabling Remote Deletion Of Data" prior to the loss of your phone.
 Here is how to do it:

 - 1Follow the steps in the "Locating Your Android Phone" section of this article to access the Android Device Manager web interface.